Enhanced Detection of Tiny Objects in Aerial Images: Experiments and Results

 \begingroup \endgroup

-As it can be seen in the table~\ref{tab:dataset_size_comparison}, the retained objects in our modified dataset occupies approximately \textbf{968 pixels²} corresponding roughly to a \textbf{31×31 pixel bounding region}.This area is below widely accepted thresholds for small objects, such as the 1024 pixels² cutoff defined in the COCO dataset for ``small" instances \cite{lin2014coco}.

-\textbf{VisDrone.} We also evaluated on the VisDrone benchmark to assess generalization and enable fair comparison.
-Table~\ref{tab:backbone-attention} reports backbone ablations (identifying the best backbone), and Table~\ref{tab:state-of-the-art} benchmarks our approach against state-of-the-art methods in tiny-object detection.
-Since the VisDrone server is currently unavailable, we used the validation set for evaluation.

-\subsection{Training Setting}
+\subsection{Training setting}

+\textbf{YOLOv8}: All the training runs were conducted on a local workstation equipped with an NVIDIA RTX 4080 SUPER GPU (16 GB VRAM).
+The environment ran Ultralytics 8.3.239, Python 3.9.10, and PyTorch 2.5.1 on CUDA 12.1

-All training was conducted in a secure cloud using one NVIDIA L40S GPU, 32 vCPUs, and 125 GB RAM.
-The environment ran PyTorch 2.2.0, Python 3.10, and CUDA 12.1.1 on Ubuntu 22.04.
+\textbf{YOLC}: All the trainings were conducted in a secure cloud using one NVIDIA A40 GPU.
+The environment ran PyTorch 2.1.0, Python 3.10, and CUDA 11.8.0 on Ubuntu 22.04.

-\textbf{Trial Screening}: Input image adjustment, augmentation, and backbone testing were performed over 50 epochs (batch size 4, 640×640 image size) using the SGD optimizer and a modified, non-augmented DOTA dataset.
-The trainings used pretrained YOLOv8n.
+\textbf{Trial screening}: Input image adjustment, augmentation, and backbone testing were performed over 50 epochs (batch size 4, $640\times640$ image size) using the AdamW optimizer and a modified, default-augmented DOTA dataset.
+The trainings used a pretrained YOLOv8n-obb model.

-\textbf{Final Training}: The YOLOv8n with the default and MoonNet backbones were trained for 150 epochs with batch size 4 and the selected candidates setting.
+\textbf{Final training}: The YOLOv8n-obb with the default and MoonNet backbones were trained for 150 epochs with batch size 4 and the selected candidates setting.
 The YOLC model trainings were conducted for 50 epochs.

-\textbf{Evaluation Metrics}: Performance was evaluated using $AP_{50}$, $AP$, recall, and precision for YOLOv8; and $AP_{50}$, $AP_{75}$, and $AP$ for YOLC in MMDetection. $AP_{50}$ and $AP_{75}$ are obtained at the single IoU threshold 0.5 and 0.75 over all categories. $AP$ is obtained by averaging over threshold 0.5 to 0.95 over all categories.
+\textbf{Evaluation metrics}: Performance was evaluated using $AP_{50}$, $AP$, recall, and precision for YOLOv8; and $AP_{50}$, $AP_{75}$, and $AP$ for YOLC in MMDetection. $AP_{50}$ and $AP_{75}$ are obtained at the single IoU threshold 0.5 and 0.75 over all categories. $AP$ is obtained by averaging over threshold 0.5 to 0.95 over all categories.